 True that!
 But what makes you think that Donald Trump is the one that picked those people as his cabinet?

 Donald Trump has no concept of representational government or of the bureaucratic framework that is necessary to form an administration.
 Furthermore and perhaps more importantly, he does not want to know.
 In point of fact the one defining characteristic of Donald Trump’s nature as a man and as a politician, is his complete lack of intellectual curiosity.
 Why would Donald Trump waste his time and energy in selecting a cabinet.
-That is what he hired Mike Pence for.
+That is what he hired Steve Bannon for.

 Donald Trump hires people and he fires people on a reality TV show (or did until NBC canceled the show).
 His supporters seem incapable of discerning that the fake boss on a scripted reality show is not who Donald Trump is.
 I am beginning to believe that Donald Trump cannot make that distinction either.